Lung cancer (Oncology)

 (appointment within 90 calendar days)

-• Patients with previously treated lung cancer
+• Patients with previously treated stage 3 or stage 4 lung cancer requiring ongoing follow-up for five years post-diagnosis

 Category 3